12 Steps to Financial Wellness – Step 5: Practice Mindful Spending

 Leave your cards and cash at home

 When you don’t plan on spending any money, don’t take any with you.
 For safety reasons, you may choose to carry a card with you, but it’s a good idea to keep it as out-of-reach as possible.
-If you make all your payments with your phone, keep it tucked away, too.
+If you make your payments with your phone, keep it tucked away, too.
 Similarly, if you’re hitting the shops to pick up a specific item, bring just the amount you’ll need for the purchase and nothing more.

 Put large purchases on hold